 “Terribly.”
 I say.

-Mrs. Coyne deemed it necessary that Pen spend the last weekend before school starts attending some type of girl’s church camp outside Brannon, hoping the experience would instill a more conservative world view.
-Pen’s protests were Pen worthy as Grace says.
-Pen declared she was a pagan, an atheist, and just plain didn’t give a f*** about Jesus.
-In the end she was hauled off to Camp Calvary by her jean skirt wearing Pentecostal stepmother like Faustus was dragged to Hell by demons.
+Mrs. Coyne deemed it necessary that Pen spend the last weekend before school attending girl’s church camp outside Brannon.
+Pen’s protests were Pen worthy.
+She declared she was a pagan, an atheist, and just plain didn’t give a f*** about Jesus.
+In the end she was hauled off to Camp Calvary by her jean skirt wearing, Pentecostal stepmother like Faustus was dragged to Hell by demons.
 I’m sure the experience will be traumatic for all involved.